European consumer insights on the alternative protein sector

 Cultivated meat

-A study of UK consumers published in 2023 tested three different ways of framing information about cultivated meat.
+A UK study published in 2023 tested three different ways of framing information about cultivated meat.
 It found that a “consumption frame” generally had the most positive influence on consumers’ perceptions.
 Here, the description of cultivated meat focused on its taste, the varieties that might be available, and how it can be bought and cooked.
 A “production” frame describing how cultivated meat is made scored the lowest, and an “alternative food” frame focused on new types of foods had intermediate scores.

 Imagery has also been found to have an effect.
 A study of UK consumers conducted in 2021 found that people shown food-based images of cultivated meat (meat products being served or prepared) were more likely to rate it as appealing, tasty, nutritious and affordable than those shown laboratory-based images (Petri dishes and blue gloves).
-However, other studies show less conclusive results
+However, other studies show less conclusive results.

 GFI’s cultivated meat image library